-DATA WINDOW AND DATA SETS FOR 303 (D) LIST
+DATA WINDOW AND DATA SETS FOR 303(D) LIST

 Data that does not pass the Quality Assurance process shall not be used in determining the assessment of waterbodies for 303(d) purposes.
 Data once extracted from the EPA Storet Database are further scrutinized and filtered by the DWR to assure only the highest quality data are used for assessment purposes.
 See Table of Data Qualifiers.
-Data and information used for the 2016 assessment were collected in calendar years 2010-2014.
+Data and information used for the 2018 assessment were collected in calendar years 2012-2016.
 Assessments based on older data are carried forward if newer data or information were not available to change the previous assessment decision.
-Older data will not be automatically excluded particularly when its inclusion could be used to augment small sets of more current data.